List of Little Rock Trojans men's basketball head coaches

 Darrell Walker, the current head coach of the Little Rock Trojans.

 Steve Shields, the winningest head coach in Trojans men's basketball history.

 The following is a list of Little Rock Trojans men's basketball head coaches.
-There have been 23 head coaches of the Trojans in their 85-season history.
+There have been 24 head coaches of the Trojans in their 85-season history.

-Little Rock's current head coach is Darrell Walker.
-He was hired as the Trojans' head coach in March 2018, replacing Wes Flanigan, who was fired after the 2017–18 season.
+Little Rock's current head coach is Travis Ford.
+He was hired as the Trojans' head coach in March 2026, replacing Darrell Walker, who was fired after the 2025-2026 season.